The American Express Platinum Edge Card has 20,000 Membership Rewards Bonus Points on offer along with a complimentary

 - Ability to transfer points to any of their seven airline partner rewards programs

 - Minimum spend of $750 within the first 3 months to receive bonus points.
 Available to new American Express cardholders only

-Point Hacks earns up to $150 per applicant for this card.
+Point Hacks receive a maximum of $80 per applicant for this card.
 More about this →

 American Express New Zealand are offering 20,000 bonus Membership Rewards points with the Platinum Edge.
 The offer is available for new applicants who don’t already hold an American Express card.